 Soundtect Cubism Sustainable Panels

-If you’re looking for something really special try the fabulous Celeste flowers which offers Class C absorption.
+If you’re looking for something really special try the fabulous Celeste flowers which offer Class C absorption.
 Place them on the wall or ceiling to balance reverberation which will give you better sound quality.

 Soundtect Celeste Sustainable Panels